top of page

 How can you support your over-anxious body to help to accelerate mind-body balance and promote optimal health?

-It's important to fuel the body with right types of minerals, vitamins and amino acids that are building blocks for neurotransmitters- to manage moods, resolve anxiety and also help with food cravings.
+It's important to fuel the body with anti-inflammatory diet for mental health, with the right types of minerals, vitamins and amino acids that are building blocks for neurotransmitters- to manage moods, resolve anxiety and also help with food cravings.
 Depending on your level of anxiety, how long it has been going on, you might want to consider finding a good functional medicine practitioner, who can help to order necessary tests to determine the levels of vitamins and minerals, to get an understanding of your gut health, your hormone levels, whether you have any underlying infections, parasites or mould toxicity as all these influence your body's anxiety levels.

-There are certain foods that drive inflammation in the body and this can vary a bit from person to person.
+Studies show that diets rich in processed foods can increase the risk of mental health issues by up to 58% (source: PubMed) There are certain foods that drive inflammation in the body, but this can vary a bit from person to person.
 When you remove or reduce the irritants, it helps the digestive tract to heal and cool down, which in turn does not require your immune system to over-react all the time.

 Help your body to reset your gut microbiome